 Van Nuys Blvd.
 Local (red): Complete duplication of MTA service.

-Sylmar Circulator (orange): Projected low performance.
+Sylmar Circulator (orange): Projected low performance and almost total duplication of MTA service.
 Originally proposed in the SFVTRS as Line 631.

 Arleta/Pacoima Circulator (olive): Considered as potential alternative to Van Nuys/Laurel Canyon.